grantcolley/react-notes/README.md

 | **Maintainability**       | Separate files can aid large codebases     | Co-locating styles improves readability      |
 | **Media queries/support** | Full CSS feature support                   | Full support with most libraries             |
 | **Server-side rendering** | Requires setup with CSS bundling           | Libraries often provide built-in support     |

+### Tailwind CSS
+[Tailwind](https://tailwindcss.com/) is a set of prebuilt CSS classes that can be used to style an app.
+It is referred to as a **utility-first CSS framework** because the prebuilt classes can be thought of as flexible utilities.

+A key point of Tailwind is that we don’t write new CSS classes for each element we want to style – instead, we use a large range of well-thought-through existing classes.
+A benefit of this approach is that it helps an app look nice and consistent.

+The Tailwind library is installed as a development dependency because it’s not required at runtime.
+\
+`npm i -D tailwindcss`

+> [!NOTE]
+>
+> An important point is that Tailwind doesn’t add all its CSS classes – that would produce a massive CSS file!
+Instead, it only adds the CSS classes used in the app.

 # SVGs
 [heroicons](https://heroicons.com/) is one source of SVGs.